There are no affiliate links on PagePipe.

 - Database Optimization – A periodic check and spring cleaning of databases to keep them lean and easily searchable.
 Cleaner plugins remove duplicate data, unwanted post revisions and more.
 Do they help with speed?
 Not anything we’ve ever detected.
 But it sounds like a good idea.
 We do it regularly.
 But it’s a matter of being vigilant and sleeping well at night.
-We’ve never seen speed improvement.
+We’ve never seen a speed improvement.

 - Removing query strings from static resources in CSS and JS files – Developers use “?” and “&” to bypass cached files before they are purged.
 However, URLs with “?” and “&” are not cached by some servers.
 You can use a plugin to remove them.
 This removal improves your score but not your speed.
-Remember, caching doesn’t really help so much.
+Remember, caching doesn’t help so much.

 - Combining Images Into One – CSS Sprites – CSS Image Sprites were born out of the need to reduce the number of HTTP requests made on a website.
-The typical use of image sprites are for icons.
+The typical use of image sprites is for icons.
 This is where you bunch multiple images together into one big file.
 This is not very helpful and frequently won’t work on mobile-size screens.
 We say, “Forget sprites.”

 So if those test parameters and tricks only help with scores – but not speed differences.
 What does matter most for speed improvement?

 1. Themes without bloat.
 Popular themes like Divi and The7 alone take seconds to load – without any content or plugins.
 A typical responsive, free, stripped, WordPress theme with no bells-and-whistles loads in 40 to 50 milliseconds.
 Simplify.